ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/user-management.md

    :::

    :::note
-   Users (admin and non-admin alike) are not allowed to activate/deactivate, or enable/disable Admin Access for themselves.
+   Users (admin and non-admin alike) are not allowed to activate/deactivate, or enable/disable admin access for themselves.
    :::

 4. Click <img src="/img/icons/Continue-Button2.png" className="icon" alt="the Continue button"/>.